On this page |

 Offset

-The offset of the noise function in image coordinates.
+The amount to offset the entire noise function in image coordinates.

 Tile Size